 Keep up to date.
 Brush up on what inheritance and community property laws are in your state of residence, and make sure your beneficiary accounts are actually exempt from probate collections.

 Consider life insurance.
 To safeguard against the liability of handing debt over to your survivors in death, the right life insurance policy can financially protect your family in the event your debts outweigh your assets.
+(Read more about how life insurance works with your estate.)

 Stay out of debt.
 This tip almost goes without saying; to avoid having any problems with debt, in or out of this life, prevent yourself from getting in over your head to begin with.
 Minimize your credit card usage to maintain a healthy debt-to-credit ratio, and pay off your balance in full each billing cycle.
 If your home, auto or student loans are too unmanageable, seek to refinance or consolidate your loans for lower interest rates and better terms.